As an educator, speaker, and data governance professional I sometimes get asked,

 To gauge the maturity of the qualitative aspects of the program, use a table similar to the one presented below to record your score in the component/ dimension matrix.
 The average attained across each Component and Dimension is the maturity level of your organization in each respective area.

-Take away: The model was designed with their institution’s goals, priorities and competencies in mind, though it can also be customized to meet the needs of your organization.
+Take away: This data governance maturity model was designed with their institution’s goals, priorities and competencies in mind, though it can also be customized to meet the needs of your organization.
 An initial assessment in the early stages of your data governance program is recommended and then remeasured annually.

 - Data Governance at Stanford: The Stanford DG Maturity Model (DG newsletter from October 2011)